vishvAsa/notes/history/paganology/Trans-eurasian/hunnic/turks/_index.md

 The turkic expansion is more like a 50-10% replacement (though the 10% is weighted in the most populous area, turkey, 50% in places like kazakhstan).

 ## Kök Türük Göktürk Khaganate
+- The khAns came from the ashina clan.
+  - Tang emperors of China also partly descended from this clan
 - [Kök Türük (Gök Türk = Blue Turk)](https://manasataramgini.wordpress.com/2010/03/06/the-epic-on-stone/)
 - They took over from the Hunnic Rouran khanate.